remyleone/remyleone.github.io/colophon.markdown

 ---
 title: Colophon
 layout: page
+description: List of tools that Remy Leon use to get stuff done.
 ---

 Every line of the code and articles that make this website what it is